AndrewEmad14/ITIDocs/OS/OSDay#3.md

 >exec : System call used after a fork to replace the process memory space with a new program
 >zombie process: a child process whose parent died or was killed
 >semaphore or mutex are used to lock a shared resource with the process that is currently uses >until he finishes it
+>A trap is a software generated interrupt caused
+by:
+• Error: division by zero or invalid memory access
+• Request: from a user program to O/S